ChitinWarAxe/AbsorbAndAscend/README.md

 The actual experience gain is affected by the skill being major, minor or miscellaneous.

+In addition, a chance to fail is enabled by default.
+The fail chance is calculated as follows:

+(100 - (( intelligence + enchant) + luck/10)) + item experience/2

 ## Development

 Possible future features to implement: